Clay-Ferguson/quantizr/README.md

 Welcome to the Fediverse!

 Quanta is a new kind of Social Media and Content Management platform, with uniquely powerful features for wikis, micro-blogging, document collaboration and publishing, secure messaging with (E2E Encryption), video/audio recording & sharing, file sharing, a podcatcher, and much more.
-Fediverse (Social Media) support includes both ActivityPub and Nostr Protocols.

 Create hierarchically organized content that's always editable like a wiki and shared on the Fediverse and/or IPFS.
 Quanta is a new kind of platform with a new kind of architecture where you always have complete control of your own data.